-- The shareholders of a corporation do not have a preemptive right to acquire the corporation's unissued shares except to the extent the articles of incorporation so provide. - (b) A statement included in the articles of incorporation that 'the corporation elects to have preemptive rights' (or words of similar import) means that the following principles apply except to the extent the articles of incorporation expressly provide otherwise: - (1) The shareholders of the corporation have a preemptive right, granted on uniform terms and conditions prescribed by the board of directors, to provide a fair and reasonable opportunity to exercise the right, to acquire proportional amounts of the corporation's unissued shares upon the decision of the board of directors to issue them. - (2) A shareholder may waive his preemptive right.
-A waiver evidenced by a writing is irrevocable even though it is not supported by consideration. - There is no preemptive right with respect to (i) shares issued as (3) compensation to directors, officers, agents, or employees of the corporation, its subsidiaries or affiliates; (ii) shares issued to satisfy conversion or option rights created to provide compensation to directors, officers, agents, or employees of the corporation, its subsidiaries or affiliates; (iii) shares authorized in articles of incorporation that are issued within six months from the effective date of incorporation; (iv) shares issued for considerations, other than 1 2 money, deemed by the board of directors in good faith to be 3 advantageous to the corporation's business.
-Holders of a share of any class have no preemptive rights with respect 4 (4) 5 to shares of any other class.
-6 (5) Reserved for future codification purposes.
-7 (6) Shares subject to preemptive rights that are not acquired by shareholders may be issued to any person during a period of one year 8 9 after being offered to shareholders at a consideration set by the board 10 of directors that is not lower than the consideration set for the exercise of preemptive rights.
-An offer at a lower consideration or after the 11 12 expiration of one year is subject to the shareholders' preemptive rights.
-13 (c) For purposes of this section, 'shares' includes a security convertible into or 14 carrying a right to subscribe for or acquire shares.
-15 "§ 55-6-31.
-Corporation's acquisition of its own shares.
-16 (a) A corporation may acquire its own shares and shares so acquired constitute 17 authorized but unissued shares.
-18 If the articles of incorporation prohibit the reissue of acquired shares, the 19 number of authorized shares is reduced by the number of shares acquired, effective 20 upon amendment of the articles of incorporation.
-21 Articles of amendment required by subsection (b) may be adopted by the 22 board of directors without shareholder action and shall be delivered to the Secretary of 23 State for filing.
-The articles must set forth: 24 The name of the corporation: (1) 25 (2) The reduction in the number of authorized shares, itemized by class and series; and 26 27 The total number of authorized shares, itemized by class and series, (3) remaining after reduction of the shares.
-28 29 "PART 4.
-DISTRIBUTIONS.
-30 "§ 55-6-40.
-Distributions to shareholders.
-31 A board of directors may authorize and the corporation may make 32 distributions to its shareholders subject to restriction by the articles of incorporation and 33 the limitation in subsection (c).
-If the board of directors does not fix the record date for determining 34 (b) shareholders entitled to a distribution (other than one involving a purchase, redemption, 35 or other acquisition of the corporation's shares), it is the date the board of directors 36 37 authorizes the distribution.
-38 No distribution may be made if, after giving it effect: 39 The corporation would not be able to pay its debts as they become due (1) in the usual course of business; or 40 The corporation's total assets would be less than the sum of its total 41 (2) 42 liabilities plus (unless the articles of incorporation permit otherwise) the amount that would be needed, if the corporation were to be 43 dissolved at the time of the distribution, to satisfy the preferential rights upon dissolution of shareholders whose preferential rights are superior to those receiving the distribution.
+(a) The shareholders of a corporation do not have a preemptive right to acquire the corporation's unissued shares except to the extent the articles of incorporation or subsection (d) of this section so provide.

+- (b) A statement included in the articles of incorporation that 'the corporation elects to have preemptive rights' (or words of similar import) means that the following principles apply except to the extent the articles of incorporation expressly provide otherwise: - (1) The shareholders of the corporation have a preemptive right, granted on uniform terms and conditions prescribed by the board of directors, to provide a fair and reasonable opportunity to exercise the right, to acquire proportional amounts of the corporation's unissued shares upon the decision of the board of directors to issue them. - (2) A shareholder may waive his preemptive right.
+A waiver evidenced by a writing is irrevocable even though it is not supported by consideration. - (3) There is no preemptive right with respect to (i) shares issued as compensation to directors, officers, agents, or employees of the corporation, its subsidiaries or affiliates; (ii) shares issued to satisfy conversion or option rights created to provide compensation to directors, officers, agents, or employees of the corporation, its subsidiaries or affiliates; (iii) shares authorized in articles of incorporation that are issued within six months from the effective date of incorporation; (iv) shares issued for considerations, other than money, deemed by the board of directors in good faith to be advantageous to the corporation's business. - (4) Holders of a share of any class have no preemptive rights with respect to shares of any other class. - (5) Reserved for future codification purposes. - (6) Shares subject to preemptive rights that are not acquired by shareholders may be issued to any person during a period of one year after being offered to shareholders at a consideration set by the board of directors that is not lower than the consideration set for the exercise of preemptive rights.
+An offer at a lower consideration or after the expiration of one year is subject to the shareholders' preemptive rights. - (c) For purposes of this section, 'shares' includes a security convertible into or carrying a right to subscribe for or acquire shares. - (d) Notwithstanding the foregoing provision of this section, shareholders of a corporation incorporated prior to the effective date of this act shall have a preemptive right to acquire the unissued shares of the corporation, to the extent provided in (and subject to the limitations of) subdivisions (b)(1)-(6) and subsection (c)of this section, except to the extent the articles of incorporation expressly provide otherwise.